Managing Stress & Comfort Eating

 - Don’t indulge in food guilt if you do splurge – comfort food happens.
 Resolve to eat well the rest of the day and move on.

-- Develop non-food comfort strategies: take a walk in nature, call a friend or family member, meditate, develop a yoga, tai chi or chi gong practice, or take up a hobby.
+- Develop non-food comfort strategies: take a walk in nature, call a friend, meditate, develop a yoga, tai chi or chi gong practice, or take up a hobby.
 Jigsaw puzzle, anyone?